alex-temple/discord-server-bot/README.md

 - **RCON** - run RCON commands through the bot for supported games.

 - **Raw data** - specify data to load from the `raw` object.
 See Gamedig for more info.

+- **Docker image** - create a Dockerfile to run the bot in a container.
+Will require a couple of workarounds to also allow for starting/stopping the server

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.